tchbell/Blocitoff/README.md

-# Blocitoff
+# Mark-it-off

-Blocitoff is a self destructing ToDo list application.
+Mark-it-off is a self destructing ToDo list application.
 Users can create and delete tasks that will automatically expire after seven days.

-The application is deployed here [Blocitoff](https://blocitoff-tchbell.herokuapp.com/)
+The application is deployed here [Mark-it-off](https://blocitoff-tchbell.herokuapp.com/)

 ## Features